646e62/python-RSC-1985-c-C-46/pages/160 — bestiality.md

 - # conditional outline
 	-
 - # text
-	- Bestiality
-	- -
-	- (1) Every
+	- ## (1) — bestiality
-	   person who commits bestiality is guilty of an indictable offence and liable to imprisonment for a term not exceeding ten years or is guilty of an offence punishable on summary conviction.
+		- Every person who commits bestiality is guilty of an indictable offence and liable to imprisonment for a term not exceeding ten years or is guilty of an offence punishable on summary conviction.
-	- -
 	- Marginal note:Compelling the commission of bestiality
 	- (2) Every
 	   person who compels another to commit bestiality is guilty of an